hpl002/Masters_Public/readme.md

 ### Research questions
-   > strict RQs are in the works..
+   > Current RQs are subject to change..
-Current draft..:
+Current draft:
 1. How can simulatons be used to verify the outcome of a process model?
 2. How can simulatons be used to improve a real life process model?
 3. What simulation algorithms exist, and what scenarios are they fit for?